 - o Reliability testing was performed for measure score - Measure Score - To assess reliability of the measure score, the developer conducted a "split sample" analysis, calculating the intra-class correlation coefficient between scores (i.e., RSMRs) generated from two randomly selected subsets from each hospital. - The agreement between the two independent assessments of the RSMR for each hospital was 0.8187, and the adjusted ICC (which estimates the ICC if the developer had been able to use one full year of data in each split sample) [3,4], is 0.8377 (Table 1).
 Both demonstrate high reliability, according to conventional standards.

 Validity

-- Validity testing was performed for measure score.
+Validity was tested at the measure score level.
 Both empirical validity testing and a face validity assessment were provided.
-NQF clarified that for this new measure, face validity alone is sufficient. - o Empirical Measure Score
+NQF clarified that for this new measure, face validity alone is sufficient.